Parent Survey 2024

 The school has high expectations for my child

-Over the past year we have adopted the motto ‘The Sky is the Limit’ this is to remind children and staff there is no ceiling or limit on what our children can achieve and we need to be their biggest champions of achieving great things.
-The high expectations we have are reflected in our teaching, in the conversations we have with the children and the curriculum we provide.
+Our school motto is ‘The Sky is the Limit’.
+This is to remind children and staff that there is no ceiling or limit to what our children can achieve and we need to be their biggest champions of achieving great things.
+The high expectations we have are reflected in our teaching and the curriculum we provide.
 Links with grammar schools, high profile clubs and tournaments also show the high expectations we have for all our children.

 My child is being prepared for the next stage in their learning